kamitchell/pyobjc/ProjectBuilder Extras/Project Templates/00README.txt

 Notes
 -----

+- PyObjC's Project Builder support is unmaintained and its use for new projects is not recommended.

 - In all cases that involve loading frameworks or bundles, all of the classes in that framework or bundle can be made available by using the ``loadBundle()`` function in the ``objc`` module::